 I just want to say thanks for all the nice comments I have gotten about my article and that tennessee doctors didnt drive me to drugs I did!

-Former Tennessee quarterback Erik Ainge, now a backup with the New York Jets, opened up about his ongoing battle with drug and alcohol addiction in an interview with ESPNNewYork.com, which published Ainge’s testimonial Tuesday.
+Former University of Tennessee quarterback Erik Ainge, now a backup quarterback with the NFL's New York Jets, opened up about his ongoing battle with drug and alcohol addiction in an interview with ESPNNewYork.com, which published Ainge's testimonial Tuesday.

 Though he admitted to being a drug user since the age of 12, Ainge wrote that he became hooked on painkillers and was an "addict" during his senior season with the Vols.
 He ran through the prescriptions so quickly, Ainge wrote, that the team doctor had no other choice but to stop giving them to him.